 With shared ownership mortgages you’ll usually need at least a 5% deposit of your share of the property.

-Once you’ve registered for the shared ownership scheme and started looking at properties, you’ll need to go to a financial assessment with the housing association to find out the size of share you’ll be able to afford to buy and the rent you’ll pay each month.
-Then it’s time to look at shared ownership mortgages.
+Once you’ve found the property you want to buy, you’ll need to go to a financial assessment with the housing association to find out the size of share you’ll be able to afford to buy and the rent you’ll pay each month.

 You’ll need to provide certain paperwork as part of your shared ownership mortgage application, such as: